All Episodes

 The guy is too fat.

-I got this story here.
+What do we, I got this story here.

 What's this?

-Uh this is from the French news agency.
+This is from the French news agency.

-After getting a warning from physicists, Santa has now Had his card marked by doctors.
+After getting a warning from physicists, Santa has now had his card marked by doctors.

 Sleep deprivation and the temptations of booze laid out by grateful families could turn him into a public menace.

-Days without sleep, frantic all-night driving, tippies by the Christmas tree, i.e., adult beverages all add up to a terrifying picture of a sleigh crash in slow motion.
+Days without sleep, frantic all-night driving, tippies by the Christmas tree, i.e. adult beverages, all add up to a terrifying picture of a sleigh crash in slow motion.

 Considering that he does it only once a year, it may not be too bad for his long-term health.